donjude-eng/redux/docs/understanding/history-and-design/middleware.md

 ---
 id: middleware
 title: Middleware
-description: 'History and Design > Middleware: How middleware enable adding additional capabilities to the Redux store'
+description: 'History and Design > Middleware: How middleware enables adding additional capabilities to the Redux store
 ---

 # Middleware

 You've seen middleware in action in the ["Redux Fundamentals" tutorial](../../tutorials/fundamentals/part-4-store.md#middleware).
 If you've used server-side libraries like [Express](https://expressjs.com/) and [Koa](https://koajs.com/), you were also probably already familiar with the concept of _middleware_.
 In these frameworks, middleware is some code you can put between the framework receiving a request, and the framework generating a response.
 For example, Express or Koa middleware may add CORS headers, logging, compression, and more.
 The best feature of middleware is that it's composable in a chain.
 You can use multiple independent third-party middleware in a single project.

-Redux middleware solves different problems than Express or Koa middleware, but in a conceptually similar way. **It provides a third-party extension point between dispatching an action, and the moment it reaches the reducer.** People use Redux middleware for logging, crash reporting, talking to an asynchronous API, routing, and more.
+Redux middleware solves different problems than Express or Koa middleware but in a conceptually similar way. **It provides a third-party extension point between dispatching an action, and the moment it reaches the reducer.** People use Redux middleware for logging, crash reporting, talking to an asynchronous API, routing, and more.

 This article is divided into an in-depth intro to help you grok the concept, and [a few practical examples](#seven-examples) to show the power of middleware at the very end.
 You may find it helpful to switch back and forth between them, as you flip between feeling bored and inspired.